Hydration is the cornerstone of success for triathletes.

 Sweating is your body’s natural cooling mechanism.

-Dehydration disrupts this process, making it difficult to regulate your body temperature.
+Losing water disrupts your sweat rates, making it difficult to regulate your body temperature, especially in hot conditions.

 This can lead to overheating, heat exhaustion, or even heat stroke.